Category Archives: Alfred Hitchcock

 I Confess (1953) is an early effort by the brilliant Alfred Hitchcock with a decidedly religious slant but keeps the suspense and thrills commonplace like his other films.

-The picture is not one of his best-remembered works and in fact, is one of his least-remembered projects.
+The picture is not one of his best-remembered works and is one of his least-remembered projects.
 This is unwarranted because the film contains all the standard elements known to the director, creating an entertaining and enthralling effort.

 Not a fan of exterior shoots where he couldn’t control the elements, filming was nonetheless done largely on location in Quebec City with numerous shots of the city landscape and interiors of its churches and other emblematic buildings, such as the Château Frontenac, heavily featured.